rohitkumar9710/CP-almanac/Documentation/Chapter 5 Graph/Kosaraju’s algorithm/kosaraju’s_algorithm.md

 3. After that use nodes from the stack, one by one and do DFS in the reversed graph and pop the nodes after they are visited.

 <br>
-### Now performing DFS as per the stack we see that we would get SCC’s as follows:
+<b>Now performing DFS as per the stack we see that we would get SCC’s as follows:</b>
 <br>
 1. 7
 <br>